 Comprehensive Teacher Induction Program

-The Howard County Public School System is committed to the success of non-tenured certificated staff.
-Professional learning and supports for non-tenured teachers are designed to provide opportunities for growth within the HCPSS Framework for Teacher Evaluation.
+The Howard County Public School System is committed to the success of our non-tenured teachers.
+Professional learning and support for non-tenured staff is designed to provide opportunities for growth within the Charlotte Danielson Framework for Teaching and other relevant professional standards.
 Non-tenured staff are supported by site-based colleagues and Central Office program staff.

 We believe that a strong contributing factor to the success of a new teacher is having support aligned with new teacher needs.
 The HCPSS Comprehensive Teacher Induction Program is grounded in the Induction Program Standards developed by the New Teacher Center and addresses the requirements of COMAR 13A.07.01.

-As we welcome, support and develop our new teachers our goals focus on:
+As we welcome, support and develop our new teachers our goals are focused on:

 - Creating classrooms where diversity, equity and inclusion are valued